Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: For incident investigation purposes, we recommend setting the data retention for your SQL Server's auditing to storage account destination to at least 90 days, in the [Microsoft.Sql/servers/auditingSettings resource properties](https://docs.microsoft.com/azure/templates/microsoft.sql/2020-11-01-preview/servers/auditingsettings?tabs=json#serverblobauditingpolicyproperties-object), using the *retentionDays* property.
 Confirm that you are meeting the necessary retention rules for the regions in which you are operating.
 This is sometimes required for compliance with regulatory standards.
 #### Severity: 3

-### TA-000029: Azure API Management APIs should use encrypted protocols only
+### TA-000029: Azure API Management APIs should use HTTPS only
-Set the protocols property to only include HTTPs.
+Set the protocols property of your Azure API Management APIs to only include HTTPS.

 **Recommendation**: To use encrypted protocols only, add (or update) the *protocols* property in the [Microsoft.ApiManagement/service/apis resource properties](https://docs.microsoft.com/azure/templates/microsoft.apimanagement/service/apis?tabs=json), to only include HTTPS.
 Allowing any additional protocols (e.g. HTTP, WS) is insecure.
 #### Severity: 1